dimarb/private-network-ibft/README.md

-# besu-ibft-docker-network for Arkdia 2.0 #
+# besu-ibft-docker-network for LDC #
 A dockerized network build with Hyperledger besu and IBFT consensus

 # Containers